tcfoss/github-actions/README.md

     token: ${{ secrets.ISSUETRACKER_API_TOKEN }}
 ```

-Use `issuetracker-notes` to fetch release notes and use the generated Markdown file in a later step. `release-url` links to the GitHub release page; `work-item-base-url` is used to construct links to individual work items.
-Both, along with `release-date`, are optional:
+Use `issuetracker-notes` to fetch release notes and use the generated Markdown file in a later step. `work-item-base-url` is used to construct links to individual work items.
+It, along with `release-date` are optional:

 ```yaml
 - name: Fetch release notes